computoms/computoms.github.io/sources/_posts/2019-04-09-data-storage-fundamental-principles.md

 #### Permanent magnets and spins

-A permanent magnetic is a material that generates a static magnetic field $$\vec{B}$$.
+A permanent magnet is a material that generates a static magnetic field $$\vec{B}$$.
 These types of materials are called ferromagnetic materials and can actually be _magnetized_ (by applying a large magnetic field on them) to become permanent magnets.

 The **spin** of particles, an intrinsic property of elementary particles such as electrons and protons/neutrons, is responsible for the magnetic orientation of atoms.
 The magnetic orientation is also called the _magnetic moment_.
 In most materials, these magnetic orientations are ordered randomly such that the resulting magnetic orientation of the material is zero.
 In ferromagnetic materials, the magnetic orientation of the atoms have a tendency to align with neighboring atoms.
 In such a case, it creates regions inside the material where the magnetic orientation is aligned.
-Applying a large magnetic field to these matter will cause the regions to algin with each other so that the total magnetic orientation of a material is aligned to form a permanent magnet.
+Applying a large magnetic field to these matter will cause the regions to align with each other so that the total magnetic orientation of a material is aligned to form a permanent magnet.

 In summary, a ferro-magnetic material: